jasonhsu1975/docs/fru-manager/fru-manager.md

 ## Notes

-1. This functionality is specific for Ampere OpenBMC framework only.
+1. Currently this functionality is specific for Ampere OpenBMC framework only.
+   In order to providing the D-Bus supported methods to update some specific info (not whole FRU EEPROM image), such as:
+- BMC MAC Address
+- UUID
+- Etc
 2. The root-cause of "bad FRU EEPROM image" can be:
 - Wrong checksum
 - Wrong header format
-- Data format is not correct (follow the Platform Management FRU Information Storage Definition specification)
+- Data format is not correct (follow the [Platform Management FRU Information Storage Definition](https://www.intel.com/content/dam/www/public/us/en/documents/product-briefs/platform-management-fru-document-rev-1-2-feb-2013.pdf) specification)